-The Applicants guidance as a basic commitment in this regard requires 'decent work and economic growth' alongside addressing environmental obligations, with a key objective to ensure the economic value is shared with particular focus on local supply chains.
+- > The Applicants guidance as a basic commitment in this regard requires 'decent work and economic growth' alongside addressing environmental obligations, with a key objective to ensure the economic value is shared with particular focus on local supply chains. - > Notwithstanding that community benefit is not a material planning matter, the Applicant has an extensive community benefits programme (set out in detail on their website).